GitLab CI/CD – Rules

 allow_failure: true # Pipeline proceeds even if SonarQube scan finds issues

 Explanation: Even if the run_sonarqube_scan.sh script returns a non-zero exit code (indicating a failure, perhaps due to quality gate violations), the static_code_analysis job will be marked as “failed with warning,” but the pipeline will continue to the next stage (e.g., deploy).
-This is useful for non-critical checks that provide feedback but shouldn’t block the entire CI/CD flow.
+This is useful for non-critical checks that provide feedback but should not block the entire CI/CD flow.

 variables (Optional): Rule-Specific Variables